cloudant/python-cloudant/README.rst

 Installation and Usage
 ======================

-Released versions of this library are `hosted on PyPI <https://pypi.python.org/pypi/cloudant>`_.
+Released versions of this library are `hosted on PyPI <https://pypi.python.org/pypi/cloudant>`_ and can be installed with ``pip``.
-However, there is an unsupported `previous library <https://pypi.python.org/pypi/cloudant/0.5.9>`_ on PyPI that never reached maturity.
-The last stable version will be 0.5.10.
-It is now deprecated and will be replaced by this library starting with version 2.0.0.

-This 2.0.0 version is completely rewritten with no attempt at reproducing the API of 0.5.10.
+The latest stable version on PyPI is 0.5.9, **but is now deprecated**.

+The current development version, which you should now use, is 2.0.0a1.
+Version 2.x makes significant breaking changes -- no attempt was made to reproduce the API of 0.5.9.

-However, since 2.0.0 is still in development (2.0.0a1) and we wish to give developers time to upgrade, version 0.5.10 will remain the latest stable version on PyPI until at least early 2016.
+Because 2.0.0 is still in development (2.0.0a1) and we wish to give developers time to upgrade, version 0.5.9 will remain the latest stable version on PyPI until at least early 2016.

 In order to install version 2.0.0a1 or greater, execute